canonical/k8s-snap/docs/src/snap/reference/annotations.md

 # Annotations

 This page outlines the annotations that can be configured during cluster [bootstrap].
-To do this, set the cluster-config/annotations parameter in the bootstrap configuration.
+To do this, set the `cluster-config.annotations` parameter in the bootstrap configuration.

 | Name                                                          | Description                                                                                                                                                                                                                                       | Values          |